aderusha/HASwitchPlate/Documentation/02_Nextion_HMI.md

 ## Using FontAwesome Icons

 FontAwesome ("FA") icons are now included with HASP in fonts 6-10 (`Noto Sans` fonts).
-To use these, open the [FontAwesome Cheat Sheet](https://fontawesome.com/cheatsheet), browse to any of the "Solid", "Regular", or "Brands" pages, highlight the icon in your browser, and then paste the result into your automation or the Nextion editor.
+To use these, open the [FontAwesome Cheat Sheet](https://fontawesome.com/cheatsheet), browse to any of the "Solid", "Regular", or "Brands" pages, highlight the icon in your browser, right-click and select "copy", and then paste the result into your automation or the Nextion editor.
 The result in your editor should look like this: 

 When sent to your LCD with the appropriate font selected (again, only fonts 6-10), the icon should show up as seen on the Cheat Sheet.
 You can also mix text and icons in the same string.